-Our specialized team of psychologists provide counseling and therapies to help you and your family adjust to the diagnosis of cancer, reduce stress, and improve your emotional well-being throughout the continuum of care from initial diagnosis, during treatment, and beyond survivorship.
+Our psychologist provides counseling and therapies to help you and your family adjust to the diagnosis of cancer, reduce stress, and improve your emotional well-being throughout the continuum of care from initial diagnosis, during treatment, and beyond survivorship.
 When emotional distress begins to interfere with quality of life, our team can provide a range of services that include relaxation therapies, person to person counseling, and referrals when needing further mental health treatments.

-Please consult with your physician for an appointment with our West Cancer Center psychologists.
+Please consult with your physician for an appointment with our West Cancer Center psychologist.

 The Challenge of Cancer